 For these reasons, our case is more analogous to Daugherty, supra, 1 Cal.2d 298.
 There, two appropriations were made from the corporation commission fund, "a special fund in the nature of a trust fund," which the Legislature "permanently set apart" from the General Fund for the use and benefit of the division of corporations to make that department self-supporting.
 (Id. at pp. 307-308.)
 Our Supreme Court concluded the first appropriation (i.e., a capital expenditure for the enlargement of a state office building to house the San Francisco offices of the commissioner of corporations with rent to be collected by the division of corporations for office space in excess of the department's requirements) could be deemed to have been for the benefit of the department.
 (Id. at p.
 307.)
 The second appropriation (i.e., a capital expenditure for the completion of a state office building "without restriction as to office space for housing the corporation commissioner's department or the collection of rent[] for the benefit of that department") could not be deemed to have been for the benefit of the department and was "chargeable only against the general fund or some other tax or general revenue fund."
 (Id. at pp. 307-308.)
 The court did not "deny power upon the part of the Legislature to transfer a special fund reserve temporarily from one purpose to another . . . [b]ut when these diversions are made the transfers are . . . deemed a loan from the special fund to be returned to that fund as soon as funds are available."
 (Id. at p.
 309.)
-However, the second appropriation "did not purport to make the transfer as a loan, but it boldly took from the special fund the money necessary for the support and maintenance of the corporation commissioner's department with no provision for its repayment . . . . " (Id. at p.
+However, the second appropriation "did not purport to make the transfer as a loan, but it boldly took from the special fund the money necessary for the support and maintenance of the corporation commissioner's department with no provision for its repayment . . . " (Id. at p.
 310.)
 The court held, "provid[ing] fees for regulatory purposes . . . and then devot[ing] the money so received to capital expenditures for a foreign purpose" violated the special law provision of the California Constitution.
 (Ibid.)
 Important to our discussion of the appropriate remedy, the court concluded the unlawfully diverted money was "in law still in the corporation commission fund" and issued a writ of mandate ordering the Controller to "retransfer from the general funds of the state to the corporation commission fund" the amount that was unlawfully diverted.
 (Id. at p.
 312.)

 Here, too, money was unlawfully diverted from a special fund in contravention of the purposes for which that special fund was established.
-Of course, Daugherty, supra, 1 Cal.2nd 298 involved an unconstitutional diversion by the Legislature, whereas this case involves an unlawful diversion by the Director of Finance in contravention of section 12531 and the National Mortgage Settlement, but this difference makes for a more compelling case for ordering the money returned, not less.
-The trial court should have issued a writ of mandate ordering the retransfer of the wrongfully diverted funds from the General Fund to the NMS Deposit Fund.
+Of course, Daugherty, supra, 1 Cal.2nd 298 involved an unconstitutional diversion by the Legislature, whereas this case involves an unlawful diversion by the director of finance in contravention of section 12531 and the National Mortgage Settlement, but this difference makes for a more compelling case for ordering the money returned, not less.
+Moreover, in their supplemental briefing following the Legislature's enactment of SB 861, defendants argue the Legislature ratified the director of finance's expenditures.
+Without deciding the issue, we simply note this argument places this case squarely in line with Daugherty.
+The trial court should have issued a writ of mandate ordering the retransfer of the wrongfully diverted funds from the General Fund to the National Mortgage Special Deposit Fund.